JetBrains/mps-coderules/docs/content/example-typechecking.md

 ![](img/ex-typecheck-intliteral-700.png)
 _(assigning the type to `int` literal)_

-From these starting points typechecking continues up the syntax tree until there are no more productions left that can be triggered.
+From these starting points type checking continues up the syntax tree until there are no more productions left that can be triggered.

 A `dot expression` propagates the type from operation to the whole expression.